WE PAY BY THE TON for your farm scrap in East Central Saskatchewan.

 Locally Owned and Operated

-MPH is a family owned and operated scrap metal recycler, from Quill Lake, Sk., offering scheduled cleanups for unwanted farm, industrial and municipal scrap in the Canora, Wynyard, Humboldt, Melfort, Wadena & Quill Lake and surrounding areas.
+MPH is a family owned and operated scrap metal recycler, from Quill Lake, Sask.
+We offer convenient and profitable cleanups for unwanted farm, industrial and municipal scrap in the Canora, Wynyard, Humboldt, Melfort, Wadena & Quill Lake and surrounding areas.

 As a second generation farmer and metal recycler, I carefully consider your property and respect it like my own.